Miercurea Sibiului: Administration

-Also, 5 km away there is a small spa town, Băile Miercurea.
+Also, 5 km away there is a small spa district, Băile Miercurea.

 At the 2011 census, 83.1% of inhabitants were Romanians, 14.7% Roma, and 1.9% Germans.

 Geography

 The town lies on the contact area between the Transylvanian Plateau and the Cindrel Mountains, a massif in the Parâng Mountains group in the Southern Carpathians, on a small depression formed by the Secaș River.
 The river Dobârca is a left tributary of the Secaș that flows through the eponymous village.
-The river Apold and its left tributary, the Rod, flow through the village Apoldu de Sus.
+The river Apold and its left tributary, the Rod, flow through the village of Apoldu de Sus.